 Our professional staff offers a variety of evidence-based therapies, including gender-specific treatment groups (Women in Recovery), educational workshops (relapse prevention), groups for individuals with post-traumatic stress disorder (Seeking Safety) and classes focusing on managing emotions (DBT, anger management).
 Trained counselors provide individual and group counseling, and senior residents and other program staff provide peer mentoring.
 Through a partnership with Duke Medical Center we also offer some psychiatric services.

 Education is vital to maintaining recovery.
 Many people who enter TROSA have neither a high school diploma nor a General Equivalency Diploma (GED) and few have pursued higher education.
 All TROSA residents who lack a high school diploma or GED are required to attend either adult literacy or GED classes.
 After one year in our program residents with the proper prerequisites can apply to take a college class at Durham Technical Community College.
 TROSA also provides ongoing computer skills classes.

-Our aftercare program is designed to support residents as they transition from TROSA to the community.
-Aftercare assists with job search and placement; with low-cost safe, sober TROSA-owned housing; securing transportation (often through cars donated to the TROSA program); and relapse prevention through classes, support groups, and counseling.
+Our Continuing Care program is designed to support residents as they transition from TROSA to the community.
+Continuing Care assists with job search and placement; with low-cost safe, sober TROSA-owned housing; securing transportation (often through cars donated to the TROSA program); and relapse prevention through classes, support groups, and counseling.
 For individuals who live in TROSA transitional housing and are unable to obtain their drivers license, TROSA will provide transportation to and from work for up to one year after graduation.